The average credit card interest rate for purchases is now 21.33%, according to July data collected by The Balance.

 On top of high APRs, cash-advance transactions usually come with an added fee and accrue interest immediately, so it’s best to avoid taking advances—especially if you’re trying to minimize costs.

 Penalty Interest Rates

-If you fall extremely behind on your credit card payments, exceed your credit limit, or if your bank returns a monthly payment, the card issuer may increase your standard purchase APR to the penalty interest rate.
-The penalty rate (which is also called the default rate) is the highest interest rate card issuers charge.
+A credit card’s penalty rate is a rate that some credit card issuers charge you that is higher than your regular APR.
+If you fall behind on your monthly credit card payments, exceed your credit limit, or your bank returns a monthly payment, your standard purchase APR may rise to the penalty interest rate (or “default rate”).

-This monthly report is based on credit card offer data collected and monitored on a rolling basis by The Balance for 287 U.S. credit cards Nov.
-1-30, 2019.
-Our data pool includes offers from 43 issuers, including the largest national banks.
+This monthly report is based on credit card offer data collected and monitored on a rolling basis by The Balance for 355 U.S. credit cards.
+The most recent data was collected throughout July 2022.
+Our data pool includes offers from 45 issuers, including the largest national banks.
 We track average interest rates on both a weekly and monthly basis for each card category, plus the overall average rate for all cards.